Getting Started with Localization

 Once installed, you can find the Developer Tools under

 Configure the ClearOS Developer App

 To enable translator mode in ClearOS, click on in the Translations widget.
-Select your language, enable Translation Mode, and enable Synchronize Updates if you would like to synchronize (rsync) the translations to your ClearOS system every 5 minutes.
+Select your language, enable Translation Mode, and enable Synchronize Updates if you would like to synchronize (rsync) the translations to your ClearOS system every hour or so.
 Even though the tool (rsync) is smart about synchronizing just the changes, the synchronization will automatically expire after 12 hours.

 Getting Started on the Translation Server - Pootle